nhsuk/nhsuk-frontend/docs/contributing/coding-standards/nunjucks-api.md

 # Component API definition and use
-We have chosen as Nunjucks as the templating language for NHS.UK Frontend components.
+We have chosen as Nunjucks as the templating language for NHS.UK frontend components.
 We expose those templates as reusable chunks of code: macros.
 Developers import macros into their application, call them as per documentation and provide data to its arguments.

 To provide a level of consistency for developers we have standardised argument names, their expected input, use and placement.
 There are expectations, and  if so they are documented accordingly.